JackEdwardAuty/Portfolio-in-Data-Analysis-and-Data-Science/README.md

 # Portfolio in Data Analysis and Data Science

 Welcome to my data portfolio.
-This repository acts as a central hub for the projects that best represent my journey from personal analytics, through Bachelors‑level machine learning, to Masters‑level reinforcement learning research.
+This repository acts as a central hub for the projects that best represent my journey from Bachelors‑level machine learning, through Masters‑level reinforcement learning research to Personal Data Analytics.
 Together, they cover the spectrum from practical data analysis and dashboarding to experimental AI research.

+---

+## Skills Demonstrated

+Across these projects, this portfolio shows:

+- **Data wrangling and cleaning** in Python (pandas, custom **regex based parsers** for Markdown, time‑series preprocessing).
+- Exploratory **Data Analysis**, **Visualisation** and **dashboarding** (Excel / **Tableau** / Power BI).
+- **Machine learning** for tabular and time‑series data, including **evaluation** on imbalanced problems/datasets (sepsis prediction).
+- **Reinforcement learning**, **Curriculum Learning** exploration with **curricula design** from the Masters project.
+- Communication of complex ideas via diagrams, notebooks, and written reports suitable for both technical and non‑technical audiences.

 ---